Quantitative stability of extremal quasi conformal mappings: Quantitative stability for the spiral stretch map

-will be a map in the class $\mathcal{F}$, and satisfies that $f(Q_1)=Q_g$ by \eqref{f-def-from-Gg}.
-The properties \eqref{condf0}, \eqref{condfx} and \eqref{condfy} readily hold for this $f$.
-For the fourth property \eqref{condf-funddomain} of $f$, taking other branches of logarithm instead of the one in the definition of \eqref{f-def-from-Gg} yields that the translates of $f(Q_1)=Q_g$ by vectors of the form $mi$, $m\in\Z$, tile the parallel strip bounded by the "vertical" lines $\R i$ and $k\ell+\R i$ (cf. \eqref{sigma2-within-strip}); namely, the union of the translates is the strip, and the interiors of the translates are pairwise disjoint.
-In turn, we conclude that the translates of $f(Q_1)$ by vectors in the lattice $L=\Z i+\Z(k\ell+in\ell)$ tile $\CC$, as it is required by \eqref{condf-funddomain}.
+is an element of the class $\mathcal{F}$ satisfying $f(Q_1)=Q_g$ by \eqref{f-def-from-Gg}.
+The properties \eqref{condf0}, \eqref{condfx} and \eqref{condfy} readily hold for $f$.
+In particular, taking other branches of logarithm instead of the one in the definition of \eqref{f-def-from-Gg} yields that the translates of $f(Q_1)=Q_g$ by vectors of the form $mi$, where $m\in\Z$, tile the parallel strip bounded by the "vertical" lines $\R i$ and $k\ell+\R i$ (cf. \eqref{sigma2-within-strip}).
+Namely, the union of the translates is the strip, and the interiors of the translates are pairwise disjoint.
+In turn, we conclude that the translates of $f(Q_1)$ by vectors in the lattice $L=\Z i+\Z(k\ell+in\ell)$ tile $\CC$.